 SIMPLICITY AND VERSATILITY ARE THE KEY FACTORS

-The JJ-CCR Rebreather is designed and built to exceed the expectations of demanding technical divers, but the simplicity of the machine makes it ideal for any skilled diver that wants to go silent!
-The JJ-CCR Rebreather has been called "the 4 x 4 of the Rebreather community" which is in many ways a consistent description as it is built for all types of terrain and can be adapted to handle the most demanding adventures.
+A JJ-CCR Rebreather is designed and built to exceed the expectations of skilled exploration divers.
+The JJ-CCR has been called "the 4 x 4 of the Rebreather community" which is in many ways a consistent description as it is built to handle all types of harsch environments and can be adapted to handle the most demanding adventures.

 The birth of the JJ-CCR